spacotto/grimoire/python/chapters/chapter079.md

 ### Global environment

 The system-wide Python installation.
 Packages installed here are available to all users and all projects on the machine.

 ```bash
 # Installs into the global environment (avoid this for projects)
 pip install requests
 ```

-### Local (virtual) environment
+### Local (virtual) environment (venv)

 An isolated environment scoped to a single project.
 Created with `venv` or tools like `virtualenv`, `conda`, or `uv`.

 ```bash
 # Create a virtual environment in the current directory